tlecoz/canvasToMp4/README.md

   // before each capture
   // target[updateFunctionName] is called
 =======
   // before each capture    target[updateFunctionName](captureProgress)     is called
 >>>>>>> f9db20af03f61f55d02d5d63a18ba0ec88369947
   // where target = demo  and updateFunctionNampe = "nextFrame"
 ```

 Launch canvasToMp4.exe to start the app , then press F12 to open the console

+- Thanks to my teammate Shane Djafaraly who gave me a basic template using nwjs & ffmpeg as start point -